-X Aesthetics ☐ Agriculture Resources ☑ Air Quality × Biological Resources ☐ Cultural Resources ☐ Geology / Soils × Hazards & Hazardous Materials ☑ Hydrology / Water Quality ■ Land Use / Planning Mineral Resources ■ Noise ☐ Population / Housing Public Services □ Recreation ▼ Transportation / Traffic Utilities / Service Systems ■ Mandatory Findings of Significance TERMINATION: (To be com ect COULD NOT have a significant effect on the environment, and a X will not be a significant effect osed project COULD have a significant ef t in this case because revisions in the pro ponent.
-A SUBSEQUENT MITIGATED N oject have been made by or I find that the proposed proje MENTAL IMPACT REPORT ect MAY have a significant effect on the or is required. environment, and an ENVIRON- less mitigated" impact on the an earlier document pursuar measures based on the earl ect MAY have a "potentially significant imperentionment, but at least one effect 1) had to applicable legal standards, and 2) had ier analysis as described on attached she but it must analyze only the effects that r nas been adequately analyzed in as been addressed by mitigation eets.
-An ENVIRONMENTAL IMed project COULD have a significant effect on the environment, be- effects (a) have been analyzed adequately in an earlier EIR or NEGA- it to applicable standards, and (b) have been avoided or mitigated pur- GATIVE DECLARATION, including revisions or mitigation measures posed project, nothing further is required.
-HCP&BD For
+× Aesthetics ☐ Agriculture Resources ☑ Air Quality × Biological Resources ☐ Cultural Resources ☐ Geology / Soils × Hazards & Hazardous Materials ☑ Hydrology / Water Quality ■ Land Use / Planning Mineral Resources ■ Noise ☐ Population / Housing Public Services ☐ Recreation ▼ Transportation / Traffic Utilities / Service Systems ■ Mandatory Findings of Significance TERMINATION: (To be com Or the basis of this initial evalua ition: I find that the proposed project COULD NOT have a significant effect on the environment, and a NEGATIVE DECLARATION will be prepared. × I find that although the proposed project COULD have a significant effect on the environment, there will not be a significant effect in this case because revisions in the project have been made by or agreed to by the project proponent.
+A SUBSEQUENT MITIGATED NEGATIVE DECLARATION will be prepared.
+I find that the proposed project MAY have a significant effect on the environment, and an ENVIRON-MENTAL IMPACT REPORT is required. · cause all potentially significant effects (a) have been a TIVE DECLARATION pursuant to applicable standard suant to that earlier EIR or NEGATIVE DECLARATION that are imposed upon the proposed project, nothing analyzed adequately in an earlier EIR or NEGA- ds, and (b) have been avoided or mitigated pur- N, including revisions or mitigation measures Signature January 11, 2017 Date Michael Wheeler, Senior Planner Printed name HCP&BD For